Does an NAD supplement really work? What the human trials, blood NAD data and null findings actually show, and how to tell if yours is doing anything.

 Introduction

-If you've been staring at a forty-dollar bottle of NAD pills wondering whether it does anything at all, you are asking the right question.
-The longevity shelf has been flooded with confident promises about energy, sharper mornings, and the inside of your cells running like new.
-Most of those bottles don't tell you the part that actually decides whether any of it matters.
+If you've been staring at a forty-dollar bottle of NAD pills wondering whether it actually does anything, you're asking the right question.
+The longevity shelf is stacked with confident promises about energy and mornings that feel like they used to.
+Most bottles skip the one detail that decides whether any of it works.

 This guide is for research purposes only.
-It walks through what "really work" honestly means for an NAD supplement, what the human trials show, where the evidence holds up, and where it falls apart.
-No hype, no hedging, just the data you'd want before spending the money.
+It walks through what "really work" honestly means for an NAD supplement, what the human trials show, and where the evidence gets thin.
+If you're impatient, the VERO LEGACY sublingual NAD protocol exists because most oral NAD capsules underperform for a specific reason — one the human trials keep pointing at.

 The short version:

-• Some trials show real outcomes (insulin sensitivity, gait speed, grip strength).
-Others show clean nulls (NR did nothing for insulin sensitivity in obese men, NR didn't improve walking in heart failure).
+- Some trials show real outcomes: insulin sensitivity, gait speed, grip strength.
+Others show clean nulls: NR did nothing for insulin sensitivity in obese men, NR didn't improve walking distance in heart failure.

 What does "really work" actually mean here?